Singularityy0/Progbattle/README.md

-# ProgBattle
+# Project ProgBattle

-## Outline
+Escape the Maze with Code

+The World was shattered after the big disaster.
+The AI systems went down, half of the population was missing and a major part of the technology in the world stopped working.

+The World Governments came together to start **Mission Maze** having the objective of finding the best minds on earth and train them to bring back all the lost information and technology as fast as possible.

-Your task is to create a web application for hosting a gaming tournament, where users can form teams, write bot-scripts, performs test battles against system bots, challenge other teams and compete in the final of the top teams.
+You are appointed as the Maze Maker and Selector.
+To select the best minds on earth you decide to start project ProgBattle which will focus on creating a web portal for hosting a tournament.
+Where participants will form teams, write intelligent bot scripts, run test battles against system bots, challenge rival teams, and climb the leaderboard in a race to the top.

+Only the smartest minds will make it through.
+Those who reach the final stage will be seen as the best ready to lead Mission Maze and help bring back the lost knowledge and technology.

 ## You are provided with
 1. [`engine.py`](engine.py) it runs the game, you may try one yourself by `python3 engine.py --p1 bot1.py --p2 bot1.py` and creates a [`game_log.csv`](game_log.csv)